codalogic/exodep/README.md

 default `C:\Program Files\...` folder, such as `C:\Programs\Exodep`.
-This then doesn't require Administrator permissions to write to it, and `exodep.py` can be used to update itself with the latest version simply by double clicking on it in Windows Explorer, or by using the right-cick context menu.
+This then doesn't require Administrator permissions to write to it, and `exodep.py` can be used to update itself with the latest version simply by double clicking on it in Windows Explorer, or by using the right-click context menu.

 # Principles of Operation